isabellajade/sql-challenge/README.md

 For this project I analyzed a company's employee data CSV files from the 1980s and 1990s, which can be found [here](Resources).
 To do this I designed tables to hold the data from the CSV files, imported the CSV files into a SQL database, and then answered the company's questions about the data.

 ## Data Modeling
 To model the data used for this project I made an Entity Relationship Diagram of the tables using QuickDBD.
-Below is an image showing the relationships between the tables used for this project.
+Below is an image showing the relationships between each of the tables used for this project.

 ![ERD](Images/ERD.png)

 ## Data Engineering
 The tabel schema for each of the six CSV files were created using SQL.
-Data types, primary keys, foreign keys, composite keys, and other constraints were included in the table schemata.
+Data types, primary keys, foreign keys, composite keys, and other constraints were included in the table's schemata.
 Each of the tables were created in a deliberate order to be able to handle the foreign keys.
 The CSV files were then imported into their corresponding tables.
 You can view the code used to create the tables [here](EmployeeSQL/table_schemata.sql).

 ## Data Analysis
 Each of the questions below were asked and answered using the SQL queries that can be found [here](EmployeeSQL/queries.sql).